District of Columbia home rule: History of self-government

 Council members had the quasi-legislative powers of the former Board of Commissioners, approving the budget and setting real estate tax rates.
 The mayor-commissioner could, without any Congressional approval, consolidate District agencies and transfer money between agencies, powers the preceding Board of Commissioners had not possessed.
 The mayor-commissioner could veto ordinances passed by the Council, but the Council could override the veto with a three-fourths vote.

 Despite a push by many Republicans and conservative Democrats in the House of Representatives to reject Johnson's plan, the House of Representatives accepted the new form of government for the District by a vote of 244 to 160.
 Johnson said that the new District government would be more effective and efficient.

 Walter E. Washington was appointed the first mayor-commissioner, with Thomas W. Fletcher as his assistant.
 The first Council appointments were Chairman John W. Hechinger, Vice Chairman Walter E. Fauntroy, Stanley J. Anderson, Margaret A. Haywood, John A. Nevius, William S. Thompson, J.C.
 Turner, Polly Shackleton, and Joseph P. Yeldell.

 1973 Home Rule Act

 On December 24, 1973, Congress enacted the District of Columbia Home Rule Act, providing for a popularly elected mayor and 13-member Council.
-Each of the city's eight wards elects a single member of the council and five members, including the chairman, are elected at large.
+Each of the district's eight wards elects a single member of the council and five members, including the chairman, are elected at large.

 Small neighborhood districts elect 37 Advisory Neighborhood Commissions (ANCs).
-ANCs traditionally wield a great deal of influence, and the city government routinely considers their suggestions carefully.
+ANCs traditionally wield a great deal of influence, and the district government routinely considers their suggestions carefully.
 The Council has the ability to pass local laws and ordinances.
-However, pursuant to the Home Rule Act all legislation passed by the D.C. government, including the city's local budget, remains subject to the approval of Congress.
+However, pursuant to the Home Rule Act all legislation passed by the District of Columbia government, including the district's local budget, remains subject to the approval of Congress.

 The Home Rule Act specifically prohibits the Council from enacting certain laws that, among other restrictions, would: